yifso/nteract/docs/notes/group5-group.md

 }
 ```

-For examples of serialized Jupyter notebooks, you can view the raw JSON for an example notebook [here](https://raw.githubusercontent.com/nteract/examples/master/python/intro.ipynb).
+For examples of serialized Jupyter notebooks, view the [raw JSON for an example notebook](https://raw.githubusercontent.com/nteract/examples/master/python/intro.ipynb).

-### The @nteract/commutable In-Memory Format
+### /commutable In-Memory Format

-As mentioned earlier, this package converts the serialized representation summarized above into an immutable in-memory representation.
-The structure of the in-memory representation is a little different.
-Most importantly, it is designed to make ti easier to use the in-memory format when developing interactive notebook UIs.
-The interface for a notebooks is follows.
+The /commutable package converts the serialized representation into an immutable in-memory representation.
+The structure of the in-memory representation is different as the design is for easier in-memory format use when developing interactive notebook UIs.
+The interface for a notebooks is in the example below.

 ```
 export interface NotebookRecordParams {